tinymce/tinymce-docs/rtc/rtc-troubleshooting.md

 * JWT has expired
 * JWT is not yet valid

-If the system clock on device that signs the JWT is incorrect, the RTC server may return one of these errors.
-JWTs can include several timestamps-like values to protect the token from misuse.
+If the system clock on the device that signs JWTs is incorrect, the {{site.cloudname}} server may return one of these errors.
+RTC only requires the `exp` claim as an expiration timestamp, but other optional timestamp claims can be used to protect a token from misuse.
 If the client or server clocks are significantly different, time-based errors may occur.

 To resolve this issue ensure all computer clocks are synchronised using [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) or a similar service.